-That's why having mindful snacks around the house or at work is a good idea.
-It'll help satisfy your cravings and give your protein intake a boost, it's a win-win!
+That's why having mindful, nutrient-dense snacks around the house or at work is a good idea.
+It'll help satisfy your cravings and feed your body with an essential macronutrient, it's a win-win!
 This isn't the only thing you should be doing to make sure you have enough protein to support your goals...
 Calculate your macros!
 Calculating your macros will help you determine how much protein (calories, carbs, and fats too) for your particular body type and fitness goals.
 Then you can start getting a better idea of what to eat not only your meals but your snacks too.
 Plus, calculating and tracking your macros might make you realize that you might not be getting as much protein as you thought, and that's when our protein-filled snacks come in handy!

 The term "superfood" is often thrown around and used for any healthy food, which can make those foods seem less super - Chia seeds are one that holds up to its name, here's why...